Sure, every author wants to receive glowing book reviews. But do book reviews help sales? That's the million dollar question.

-The problem can't be my genre: I'm writing for a niche market, and that market still wants to read about Cowboys.
+The problem can't be my genre: I'm writing Romance novels for a niche audience, and that audience still wants to read about Cowboys.

 Golly.
 Do you think the problem might lie in reviewers' bias toward Indie authors?

-So let's play a little game of our own.
+So let's play a game of our own.
 We'll call it, "the bottom line."

 Does a review from some vaunted trade publication pay for itself?
 Does it put money in your pocket?

-According to the dozens and dozens of Indie AND Legacy authors, who've piped up on my writer networks, the answer is, "No."
+According to dozens and dozens of authors, both Indie and Legacy, who responded to my poll, the answer is, "No."

 In fact, one New York Times bestseller tried an experiment.
-She put her manuscript up on Net Galley -- you know, that Internet clearinghouse that's supposedly mobbed everyday by screenwriters, newspaper reporters, podcasters, and bloggers, all of whom are eager to find fresh new literary voices to share with the world?
+She posted her manuscript on Net Galley.
+(You've never heard of Net Galley?
+Well, according to their advertising, they are an Internet clearinghouse, and every day, they're supposedly mobbed by screenwriters, news reporters, podcasters, and bloggers -- in other words, the people who are eager to find fresh new literary voices.)

-According to my NYT bestselling friend, her novel didn't get a single download.
+According to my NYT bestselling friend, while her novel was posted on Net Galley, it didn't get a single download.
 That's right.
 Zilch.
 Nada.
 She basically flushed her $400 down the toilet.